 - 4. Complete Graduate Record Examination (GRE) general test.
-The subject/advanced test in a science related area is not required by the departments at the moment. - 5.
+The subject/advanced test in a science related area is not required. - 5.
 Three (3) letters of recommendation, using the official forms provided in our website.
 At least two (2) of these must be from professors in the field of study. - 6.
 An interview with faculty members of the Department to which the student is applying. - 7.
 A working knowledge of English and Spanish. - 8.
 Submission of the application form and other required documents on time. - 9.
-If the students lists previous research experience, they should provide evidence, such as abstracts, manuscripts, etc. - 10.
-Submission of an essay in English (250 maximum word count) describing the student interest in the field, is highly recommended.
+If a student lists previous research experience, they should provide evidence, such as abstracts, manuscripts, etc. - 10.
+Submission of an essay in English (250 maximum word count) describing the student's interest in the field.

-Note: The basic science courses required by all the departments are: General Biology, General Chemistry, General Physics, Organic Chemistry from Natural Sciences.
-Also, need to have approved courses of Differential and Integral Calculus and Statistics.
-Candidates are encouraged to visit the departments of interest to learn of additional requirements.
+Note: The basic science courses required by all the departments are: Two semester courses in General Biology, General Chemistry, General Physics and Organic Chemistry.
+In addition, applicants should have Calculus and Statistics as approved courses.
+Candidates are encouraged to visit the departments of their interest to learn of additional course requirements.

-At the present, these requirements will be evaluated using the following Admission Formula:
+Presently, admission requirements will be evaluated using the following Admission Formula:

-$[(GPA/4.0)^20] + [(GPS/4.0)^25] + (\%GREq^15) + (\%GREa^15) + [(LR/66)^5] + [(I/20)^10] + (REBonus/40)^10] = Final Score$
++ (RE Bonus/40)10] = Final Score

-GPA: grade point average GPS: Grade point in Science and Mathematics Courses GREq: graduate record examination score (percent) in quantitative area (GRE general test) GREa: graduate record examination score (percent) in analytical area (GRE general test) LR: Letters of Recommendation I: Interview RE: Research Experience
+GPA: grade point average

+GPS: Grade point in Science and Mathematics Courses

+GREq: graduate record examination score (percent) in quantitative area (GRE general test)

+GREa: graduate record examination score (percent) in analytical area (GRE general test)

+LR: Letters of Recommendation

+I: Interview

+RE: Research Experience

 Each Department generates a list of candidates.
 This list is sorted by the score obtained, with the student that obtained the highest score as first on the list.
 The department sets the maximum number of students that can be admitted according to ranking scores, merit and availability of positions in the department.
 Traditionally, students with scores of 60 or higher are recommended for admission to the PhD program.
 Students with scores between 50 and 59 are recommended for admission to the MS program.
 The Admission Formula may be modified by the Graduate Committee of the Division of Biomedical Sciences following careful consideration, as established in the certification 76-9 (Academic Senate of the Medical Sciences Campus, July 21, 1976).
-The Division of Biomedical Sciences evaluate all students on equal terms and do not discriminate against them because of sex, color, place of birth, age, physical or mental handicap, origin or social condition, political or religious believes.
-Information regarding the application process, as well application recommendation forms available as the and are at: www.md.rcm.upr.edu/biomed/qualifications.php (as of September 1, 2013).
+The Division of Biomedical Sciences evaluates all students on equal terms and does not discriminate on account of sex, gender, race, place of birth, age, physical or mental handicap, origin or social condition, political or religious beliefs.
+Information regarding the application process, as well as the application and recommendation forms, are available at: www.md.rcm.upr.edu/biomed/qualifications.